TritonDataCenter/rfd/rfd/0178/README.md

 - Agents and any other daemons will be managed as systemd services.
 - [systemd-networkd](https://www.freedesktop.org/software/systemd/man/systemd-networkd.html)
-  will be used for network configuration.
+  will be used for host network configuration.
 - [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html)
   will be used for container configuration and execution.

+Persistent configuration will be stored in a Triton-centric form.
+As a CN boots and as changes are pushed to the CN, the Triton-centric form will be transformed into a transient native configuration and then made active.
+This will allow implementation details to evolve over time without requiring complex configuration migrations.

 The initial work is being done with Debian 10 in the [linux-live](https://github.com/joyent/linux-live/tree/linuxcn) repository.